 C-601: General Submission Procedures

-A Board must submit private donations, public transfers and public certifications to TWC for acceptance, with sufficient information to determine that the funds meet the requirements in .
+A Board must submit private donations, public transfers, and public certifications to TWC for acceptance, with sufficient information to determine that the funds meet the requirements in C-200.

 Rule Reference: §809.17(d)

 Boards must submit local match agreements to TWC for review and acceptance in accordance with federal and state requirements.